Quarterly Financial Report for the Quarter Ended December 31, 2016

 Statement of Departmental Budgetary Expenditures by Standard Object

-The standard objects with the most significant increases in Q3, as compared to the same quarter last year, were:
+The standard objects with the most significant increases in the third quarter, as compared to the same quarter last year, were:

-- Professional and Special Services ($123.4M) – primarily due to increased professional services requirements for several minor capital equipment projects;
+- Professional, Special and Other Services ($40.4M) – primarily due to increased professional services requirements for real property and Canadian Forces Health Services.

-Revenue increased by $70.3M primarily due to a timing difference in payments received from the United Kingdom related to the provision of service to the British Army units training in Canada and fuel sold to foreign countries.
+Revenue decreased by $82.9M primarily due to a timing difference in payments received from the United Kingdom related to the provision of service to the British Army units training in Canada.

 3. Risks and Uncertainties

-To fulfill its mission, DND purchases the goods and services necessary to train military forces, conduct operations at the request of the Government of Canada and acquire related infrastructure and equipment both domestically and internationally.
+To fulfill its mission, the Department purchases the goods and services necessary to train military forces, conduct operations at the request of the Government of Canada and acquire related infrastructure and equipment both domestically and internationally.

-As such, DND’s financial transactions are exposed to a broad range of external financial and economic risks such as inflation, foreign exchange and commodity price fluctuations.
+As such, the Department’s financial transactions are exposed to a broad range of external financial and economic risks such as inflation, foreign exchange and commodity price fluctuations.
 Depending on how these risks unfold, they could lead to surpluses or shortages.
 For example, an appreciation of the Canadian dollar or deterioration of commodity prices, oil in particular, could result in lower spending.
-Conversely, a depreciation of the Canadian dollar or increase in commodity prices could result in budget pressures.
+Conversely, a depreciation of the Canadian dollar or increase in commodity prices could result in increased spending.

-While DND considers key economic and financial risk factors including defence specific inflation and foreign exchange in developing expenditure strategies, these risks are outside of the control of DND.
+While the Department considers key economic and financial risk factors including defence specific inflation and foreign exchange in developing expenditure strategies, these risks are outside of the control of the Department.

-Additionally, significant unforecasted operational demands can occur at any time, requiring DND to respond anywhere on the globe.
+Additionally, significant unforecasted operational demands can occur at any time, requiring the Department to respond anywhere on the globe.
 Depending on the extent of the operational demand, the cost of unforecasted operations would be mitigated either through internal reallocations or by requesting incremental funding from Government.